 Las Vegas, NV Office Overview

-Las Vegas’ office market includes the Amber Hills, Canyon Gate, and Doc Romero Park office submarkets.
-With a metropolitan population of over 2.1 million people, the economy in Las Vegas is driven by the convention, tourism, and gambling businesses, which generate a winning demand for Class A office space in the metro area.
+Las Vegas’ office market includes the Amber Hills, Canyon Gate, and Doc Romero Park submarkets.
+With a metropolitan population of over 2.1 million people, local economy is driven by the convention, tourism, and gambling businesses, which generate a winning demand for Class A office space in the metro area.

 Las Vegas, NV Office Inventory Description

-Prime office property in Las Vegas is on the list of many international investors, and the Downtown Las Vegas office submarket in the city continues to see global demand for the Class A office space.
+Prime property in the city is on the list of many international investors, and the Downtown Las Vegas submarket in the city continues to see global demand for the Class A space.
 Located along Las Vegas Boulevard and the South Grand Central Parkway, trophy office buildings such as City Centre Plaza, Bank of America Plaza, and Bonneville Square at 530 South Las Vegas Boulevard call the area home.

 Las Vegas, NV Commercial Inventory Breakdown

 - 50k to 100k SF: 11,485,675 SF / 39.79% of total office

 - 100k to 500k SF: 15,733,462 SF / 54.5% of total office

 - 500k to 1M SF: 507,500 SF / 1.76% of total office